 Cast iron cooking is better for chicken casseroles than most people realize — and the reason is almost embarrassingly simple.

 Temperature stability.
-That’s it.
-When cold chicken hits a stainless pan, the surface temperature drops sharply and the chicken stews in its own liquid rather than searing.
-Cast iron absorbs and holds heat at a level that other materials don’t match.
-The chicken makes contact with a genuinely hot surface, the Maillard reaction happens, you get browning, and that browning is where most of the flavor in any casserole comes from.
+Temperature stability, really, is the whole story.
+Drop cold chicken into a stainless pan and the surface temperature crashes right away, which means the chicken ends up stewing in its own liquid instead of actually searing.
+Cast iron just doesn’t lose heat that fast.
+The chicken hits a surface that’s genuinely hot, the Maillard reaction kicks in, browning happens — and that browning is responsible for most of the flavor you’d find in any casserole.

-The stove-to-oven move is also genuinely seamless.
+Going from stovetop to oven is just as effortless here.
 Sear everything on the burner.
 Build your sauce.
 Slide the whole thing into the oven to finish.
 Same pan throughout.
 No transferring, no losing the fond from the searing step, no extra dishes.
 And on the table, cast iron keeps food hot longer than any other material — which matters more than people acknowledge when you’re serving a family and the last plate goes out three minutes after the first.

 There’s also this: cast iron improves with every use.
 A skillet that’s five years old cooks better than a new one.
 Nothing else in the kitchen does that.
 Proper cleaning and care keeps it building that non-stick surface for decades without any chemical coating that eventually flakes off.